Jimmy-Lo/English_Writing/README.md

 25. In this work, our aim is two fold. ... and ...
 26. our task is to devise a strategy to maximize our winnings.
 27. But that’s a bit verbose, especially if you need to modify local variables.
+28. The quintessential example of a deep learning model is the feedforward deep network.